dwheelerau/dotvim_old/README.md

 # dotvim
-vundle probably needs to be installed?? (maybe not?) youcompleteme has a python installer: cd ~/.vim/bundle/YouCompleteMe
+vundle might need to be installed?? (maybe not?) if so just delete bundle folder and follow instructions.

+youcompleteme has a python installer that is req after the vundle install: cd ~/.vim/bundle/YouCompleteMe
-./install.py --clang-completer #use python2
+./install.py --clang-completer ##use python2, see https://github.com/Valloric/YouCompleteMe

-.vim files, .vimrc is located in the base directory, youcompleteme seperate python install, see doc
+the included .vimrc is contains the vundle install commands